kzhang2333/Notes/刷题/pramp/Sales Path.md

 # Hint

-- can you show me how to solve a specific example?
+- Can you find the minimal sales path in the example?
-- Draw a graph of nodes may help you
+- Can you write down all possible paths in given example?
-- Recursion?
+- What if you already know shortest path for all children nodes?

 # Ans